A Brief History of the Bell Band

 know we had bells.
 Go for it."

-Pinson was fortunate to
+Pinson was fortunate to have

-have the young Dennis
+the young Dennis Schurter as

-Schurter as his supervisor.
+his supervisor.
+Dr. Schurter

-Dr. Schurter provided very
+provided very positive support

-music programs, and he
+for the music programs, and he

-encouraged the formation
+encouraged the formation of a

-of a handbell choir.
-He was
+handbell choir.
+He was a very

-a very patient person, as he
+patient person, as he watched

-watched Pinson set about
+Pinson set about looking for

-looking for ways to allow
+ways to allow the students to

-with the bells.
-It was at
+make music with the bells.
+It

-least two or three years
+was at least two or three years

 before the bell choir finally